Will & Estate

-One of the most common questions we are asked is “Do I need to make a will?”
+One of the most common questions Perera Law is asked is: “Do I need to make a will?”
 The simple answer is no, you do not need to make a will, but yes you should make a will.

 Having a properly prepared final will is a reliable and efficient way to ensure your loved ones understand and respect your last wishes with respect to the distribution of your estate.
 Preparing a will often helps avoid difficult questions that your loved ones will be faced to answer with respect to your assets and belongings and often prevents unpleasant disputes among family members who are in conflict about your final wishes.

 While it is often an uncomfortable topic to have to think about, preparing for one’s death is the responsible and smart choice, especially when minor children and significant assets are involved.